Ambulatory blood pressure

-Ambulatory blood pressure monitoring (ABPM) measures blood pressure at regular intervals.
-It is believed to be able to reduce the white coat hypertension effect in which a patient's blood pressure is elevated during the examination process due to nervousness and anxiety caused by being in a clinical setting.
-ABPM can also detect the reverse condition, masked hypertension, where the patient has normal blood pressure during the examination but uncontrolled blood pressure at home.
+Ambulatory blood pressure, as opposed to office blood pressure and home blood pressure, is the blood pressure over the course of the full 24-hour sleep-wake cycle.
+Ambulatory blood pressure monitoring (ABPM) measures blood pressure at regular intervals throughout the day and night.
+It avoids the white coat hypertension effect in which a patient's blood pressure is elevated during the examination process due to nervousness and anxiety caused by being in a clinical setting.
+ABPM can also detect the reverse condition, masked hypertension, where the patient has normal blood pressure during the examination but uncontrolled blood pressure outside the clinical setting, masking a high 24-hour average blood pressure.
 Out-of-office measurements are highly recommended as an adjunct to office measurements by almost all hypertension organizations.

 Blood pressure variability

 24-hour, non-invasive ambulatory blood pressure (BP) monitoring allows estimates of cardiac risk factors including excessive BP variability or patterns of circadian variability known to increase risks of a cardiovascular event.

 Nocturnal hypertension

 Ambulatory blood pressure monitoring allows blood pressure to be intermittently monitored during sleep and is useful to determine whether the patient is a "dipper" or "non-dipper"—that is to say, whether or not blood pressure falls at night compared to daytime values.
-A night time fall is normal and desirable.
-It correlates with relationship depth but other factors such as sleep quality, age, hypertensive status, marital status, and social network support.
-Absence of a night time dip is associated with poorer health outcomes, including increased mortality in one recent study.
-In addition, nocturnal hypertension is associated with end organ damage and is a much better indicator than the daytime blood pressure reading.
+A nighttime fall is normal and desirable.
+It correlates with relationship depth, and also other factors such as sleep quality, age, hypertensive status, marital status, and social network support.
+Absence of a nighttime dip is associated with poorer health outcomes; a 2011 study found increased mortality.
+Nocturnal hypertension is also associated with end organ damage, and is a much better indicator than the daytime blood pressure reading.